fuzzylabs/evidently-monitoring-pattern/README.md

 ## Download and prepare data for the model

-1. **Get and set up Kaggle API token**
+1. **Get and set up Kaggle API token:**

 - Go to [Kaggle](https://www.kaggle.com) to log in or create an account.
 - Get into your account settings page.
 - Under the API section, click on `create a new API token`.
 - This will prompt you to download the `.json` file into your system.
-Open the file, and copy the username and key.
-- You can either export your Kaggle username and token to the environment:
+- You can either export your Kaggle username and token to the environment.
+Open the file, copy the username and key and:

 ```bash
 export set KAGGLE_USERNAME=<your-kaggle-username>